awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-mysql.md

 You first need to create a MySQL database, then you can create a data source for the database\.

 Use the following procedure to create a basic MySQL database\.
-The procedure assumes that you have already created an index following step 1 of [Getting started with an S3 bucket \(console\)](gs-console.md)\.
+The procedure assumes that you have already created an index following step 1 of [Getting started with the Amazon Kendra console](gs-console.md)\.

 **To create a MySQL database**